 The balance of the units, at a minimum of 84 units, will come from supervised research (16-997), which will be conducted in conjunction with a faculty advisor's research program, working with that faculty on one of the on-going projects of the laboratory to develop a research thesis question, conduct the research and create the material results that can give form to the Master's Thesis document.
 Supervised research is graded pass/fail, based on the advisor's assessment that the student has learned how to contribute to an original research project.
 Those students who receive research assistantships are expected to satisfy their supervised research requirement by working specifically on the project from which they receive their funding.

-International students may choose to employ CPT during the execution of their Master's degree in Robotics.
-The internship will be an option for students if the work done for the internship advances the research component of the Masters requirements.
+A summer internship will be an option for students in the Master's degree in Robotics if the work done for the internship advances the research component of the Masters requirements.
 Students may register for up to 24 units of course credit, 16-990, during the summer while doing an internship at a company, partially satisfying their supervised research units requirement (84 units total).
 To do so, students must specifically request permission from the program director, justifying how the internship advances the research component of their Masters requirements.
 Furthermore the student will be required to write a (short) report on his/her activities in order to get credit for the activity.

 The student is expected to give an oral thesis presentation in a public venue at Carnegie Mellon.
 The student is expected to demonstrate the ability to present technical material to a technical audience that is not presumed to have specific expertise in the research area.
 The Master's Committee should be in attendance, but committee members may designate proxies to evaluate the presentation and to then fill out the Oral qualifying form.The student is also expected to deliver a Master's Thesis describing the supervised research.This should be a document for which the student is the sole or principal author.
 The thesis should demonstrate a style, organization and clarity that enable researchers in the field to comprehend the problem, method, and results of the research.
 Once approved, the Thesis must be archived as a Carnegie Mellon Technical Report.